Weston Road Cemetery

 Kerbstones, flowers, vases, plants, or boundary markers are not allowed on any grave.

-A Grant Transfer application to register a new owner of Exclusive Right of Burial should only be completed if the original owner is deceased.
+A Grant Transfer application to register a new owner of Exclusive Right of Burial can be completed if the current owner is deceased or the current owner wishes to relinquish ownership to another person or persons.

 Garden of Rest